coastrock/cebd1160_project/README.md

 ### Discussion
 I think my question was answered in part.
 There is a correlation between alcohol and color_intensity over the average.
 But I am not sure about the use of KNN to determine the class with most samples of wines with a higher quantity of alcohol and color_intensity.
-Here, I assumed that the class_2 is the one because I predicted with KNN the neighbors closer to the maximum values found in the dataset for alcohol and color_internsity.
+Here, I assumed that the class_2 is the one because I predicted with KNN the neighbors closer to the maximum values found in the dataset for alcohol and color_intensity.
 Next steps are checking this with other methods more accurate.
 Also, other datasets with similar features could be checked to answer similar questions.

 ### References